CITCOM-project/CausalTestingFramework/docs/source/frontends/json_front_end.rst

 causal_tests.json
 -----------------
-`examples/poisson/causal_tests.json <https://github.com/CITCOM-project/CausalTestingFramework/blob/main/examples/poisson/causal_tests.json>`_ contains python code written by the user to implement scenario specific features is the JSON file that allows for the easy specification of multiple causal tests.
+`examples/poisson/causal_tests.json <https://github.c#om/CITCOM-project/CausalTestingFramework/blob/main/examples/poisson/causal_tests.json>`_ contains python code written by the user to implement scenario specific features is the JSON file that allows for the easy specification of multiple causal tests.
+Tests can be specified two ways; firstly by specifying a mutation lke in the example tests with the following structure:
 Each test requires:

-1. Test name
+#. name
-2. Mutations
-3. Estimator
-4. Estimate_type
-5. Effect modifiers
-6. Expected effects
+#. mutations
+#. estimator
+#. estimate_type
+#. effect_modifiers
+#. expected_effects
-7. Skip: boolean that if set true the test won't be executed and will be skipped
+#. skip: boolean that if set true the test won't be executed and will be skipped

+The second method of specifying a test is to specify the test in a concrete form with the following structure:

+#. name
+#. treatment_variable
+#. control_value
+#. treatment_value
+#. estimator
+#. estimate_type
+#. expected_effect
+#. skip

 Run Commands
 ------------